whitehatsec/vantage-prevent-postman/README.md

 You can report any and all issues you encounter using [Issues on GitHub](https://github.com/whitehatsec-innovations/dast-postman-resources/issues).

 ## Overview
 WhiteHat’s API Security Tester is a collection enabling you to automatically test your API's for security vulnerabilities directly within your Postman IDE using WhiteHat Security's Intelligence-Directed DAST (ID-DAST).
 ID-DAST tests for the OWASP Top 10 for APIs as well as the OWASP Top 10 for Web Applications.
+[Click here](https://youtu.be/k2GuK_mVboo) to watch a presentation and demonstration of how to use this collection in your Postman workspace.

 ### License
 ID-DAST requires a license to perform security testing.
 [Click here](https://www.whitehatsec.com/idd-lap-reg/) and complete the form to obtain a free tiral license.

-### Demo
-[Click here](https://youtu.be/k2GuK_mVboo) to watch a demonstration of how to use this workspace and collection.

 ### System requirements
   1) Postman IDE and Docker is installed and running